joelschar/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/Labo_5_Rapport.md

 contrôler que les ip soient juste sur le reverse proxy avec : `docker logs apache-reverse-proxy`

-## Step 5, Load Balancing Reverse proxy
+## Step 6, Load Balancing Reverse proxy
 `fb-load-balancing-reverse-proxy`

 ### Acceptace criteria
-* You extend the reverse proxy configuration to support **load balancing**.
+* OK You extend the reverse proxy configuration to support **load balancing**.
-* You show that you can have **multiple static server nodes** and **multiple dynamic server nodes**.
+* OK You show that you can have **multiple static server nodes** and **multiple dynamic server nodes**.
-* You prove that the **load balancer** can distribute HTTP requests between these nodes.
+* OK You prove that the **load balancer** can distribute HTTP requests between these nodes.
-* You have documented your configuration and your validation procedure in your report.
+* OK You have documented your configuration and your validation procedure in your report.

 ### Realisation